misterdheeru/Angulat-17-Crud-Using-NGRX/README.md

 Run `ng e2e` to execute end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

----

-This README provides an overview of NGRX, installation steps, predefined methods, a detailed example of effects, configuration, and testing instructions.